 - Innocence (AKA the Child) is part of a malevolent and extremely powerful living tarot arcanum called The Basanos in the Lucifer comic book.
 She takes the form of a young, barefoot blonde girl and appears most often as their spokesperson.
 Her power is the ability to make people "see the world with fresh eyes" - that is, in a harsh light without illusions, delusions, or rose-colored glasses.
 As an added bonus, this power is exhibited as she walks down a seedy avenue in Amsterdam's Red Light district, causing everyone from hookers to cops to street people to come subtly repulsed at what they're doing.

-- Thirty Days Of Night had a little girl vampire.
+- 30 Days of Night had a little girl vampire.

 - Layla Miller of Marvel Comics' X-Factor.
 Also an Oracular Urchin.
 Not anymore, though, since she underwent a Plot-Relevant Age-Up.